Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 There are plenty of great options out there using composite fiber blends for considerably less cash though, so don't think carbon is a must-have in this regard.

-A solid fiberglass or even polycarb shell can still be impressively light if the rest of the helmet is thoughtfully designed, and we consider any dirt bike helmet under 3.5 pounds to be sufficiently "lightweight" for all-day use.
+A solid fiberglass or even polycarb shell can still be impressively light if the rest of the helmet is thoughtfully designed, and we consider any dirt bike helmet under 3.5 pounds to be "sufficiently lightweight" for all-day use.

 Last but not least, we have ventilation.
 Good airflow is a hallmark of any off-road lid worth having, and the best dirt bike helmets outclass even the most sophisticated street lids in this regard.